joejk2/web-static/content/_home/the-problem-with-renewable-claims.md

 But what does "100% Renewable" mean?

 What it strongly _implies_ is that all electricity consumed is that electricity is _exclusively_ renewable and that, at all times, all consumption is directly delivered from a wind farm, solar farm, or some other renewable source like hydroelectric or renewable biomass.
-This is a simple and compelling image and one that the vast majority of people, who spend very little time thinking about it, will accept at face-value.
+This is a simple and compelling message and one that the vast majority of people, who spend very little time thinking about it, will accept at face-value.

 But can it be true that a third of British homes are really getting renewable electricity all the time?